 We got off at the Australian Museum stop about 3:30.

 I had not really intended to visit this museum but we had ridden the Hop On Hop Off bus most of the afternoon and I thought we could stop here and then get back on the bus and get back to the hotel and finish up the next day.
 I also thought my granddaughter would be interested in the aboriginal art, since she is an art student.
+I also wanted to show her what opals (her birthstone) looked like

 Open 9.30am to 5.00pm every day except Christmas Day.